-Here is a great video by Jeff Reinebold on defensive run fits from a 3-4.
+Here is a great video on defensive run fits from a 3-4.
 For those who like video and learning how coaches at the next level teach it, this is a perfect example.

-An odd front typically has 3 players with their hand on the ground.
+An odd front typically has 3 players with their hands on the ground.
 3-4 or 3-3-5 defenses utilize an odd (3 players) front to stop both the run and pass.

-An even front is typically a 4 man front, which includes two interior lineman and two defensive ends.
-Even fronts have a variety of looks including, over, under and even looks.
+An even front is typically a 4 man front, which includes two interior linemen and two defensive ends.
+Even fronts have a variety of looks including over, under, and even looks.

 Football can be a complicated game.
 That’s why we created the Ultimate Football Guide to help you learn the in and outs of football.
 Instantly grow your football IQ with this course.

 Run fits in defense are often decided by the defensive coordinator.